steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

 ### `FileSystem.rename(Path s, Path d)`

+In terms of its specification, `rename()` is one of the most complex operations within a filesystem .

+In terms of its implementation, it is the one with the most ambiguity regarding when to return false versus raise an exception.

 Rename includes the calculation of the destination path.
 If the destination exists and is a directory, the final destination